Billionaire Profile

 Early Life and Education

-James Christopher Flowers was born in Berkeley, California, in 1957, and raised in Wayland, Massachusetts.
-He demonstrated academic excellence, graduating magna cum laude from Harvard University in 1979 with a degree in Applied Mathematics.
+James Christopher Flowers was born in 1957 in Berkeley, California, and grew up in Wayland, Massachusetts.
+He demonstrated academic excellence early on, graduating magna cum laude from Harvard University with a degree in Applied Mathematics.

 Rise to Success